Injectables clinic owner reviewing a compliant marketing checklist for AHPRA and TGA advertising on a tablet. | Foundd Legal

 If you run an injectables clinic, chances are you’ve felt this tension:

-You want your marketing to be visible, modern, and confident, while avoiding posts, ads, or emails that could trigger a TGA takedown, an AHPRA investigation, or an official inquiry.
+You want your marketing to be visible, modern, and confident, without triggering a TGA takedown, an AHPRA investigation, or scruiting under Australian Consumer Law.

-Understand that injectable clinics are permitted to advertise, but strict requirements apply to what and how you promote.
+Injectable clinics are permitted to advertise.
+However, strict rules apply to what you can promote and how you present it.

-- You are allowed to advertise your clinic, but you cannot advertise prescription-only injectables directly or by implication.
+You cannot advertise prescription-only injectables directly or by implication.

 Content Index